Santos directs the signing of full-back Mário Fernandes

-The negotiations were initiated by former Santos football executive Edu Dracena. like the LANCE!/JOURNAL OF THE FISH brought on July 10, two names considered “great” were in negotiations.
+The negotiations were initiated by former Santos football executive Edu Dracena.
+As Lance/Diário do Peixe reported on July 10th, two names considered “great” negotiations were underway.
 In addition to Mário, Lucas Blondel, who belongs to Tigre (ARG), is negotiating with Peixe and may also arrive.

-+ Three Brazilians in the top 10!
-Find out which are the 20 most expensive hires in the window so far

 Mario Fernandes is a Brazilian naturalized Russian and played in the World Cup in 2018, and in the European Championship in 2021.
 Fernandes was revealed by Grêmio and left for Russia in 2012.
 He won the Russian Premier-Liga three times and the Russian Super Cup twice.
 There are more than 300 matches for CSKA, with 11 goals and 19 assists.